mworion/MountWizzard4/docs/source/install_mw4.rst

 python it should say at least 3.7.2, better 3.7.5.

 To install MW4 on your computer, there are some support scripts available for Windows, OSx and Ubuntu to make it a little bit easier to install and run MW4.
-The scripts are online available from Github: https://github.com/mworion/MountWizzard4/tree/master/support
+The scripts are online, and available from Github: https://github.com/mworion/MountWizzard4/tree/master/support

 Step 1
 ------

 Please create a working directory of your choice and location.
-The directory could be renamed later on, it also could be moved to any other location.
-Copy the scripts for you platform into this directory.
+The directory can be renamed later on, it also can also be moved to any other location.
+Copy the scripts for your platform into this directory.

 the directory should than for OSx look like: